johnjmikucki/tutorial/en/html/README.md

   ![Line Breaks](images/line_breaks_paragraphs_and_divs.png)

 - Links
-  - `<a href="THE URL FOR YOUR LINK GOES HERE!">Text for your link goes here!</a>`
+  - `<a href="URL TO LINK TO">Text displayed for your link!</a>`
-  - Just like you can put header tags inside divs or paragraphs, you can put links inside header tags or other formatting tags
+  - Just like you can put header tags inside divs or paragraphs, you can put links inside header tags or other formatting tags.
     - `<h1><a href="www.google.com">Google!</a></h1>`
     - If you leave the url blank it will create what looks like a link, but clicking it won't go anywhere
       - `<a href="">This link won't go anywhere</a>`